Sohan2infoSec/openstack/README.md

 Each node has 4GB RAM and 20GB Drive.
-Storage Node has additional 20GB unpartioned drive Each Node has a single NIC connected to KVM NAT network
+Storage Node has additional 20GB unpartioned drive Each Node has a single NIC connected to KVM NAT network Using Liberty Relase of OpenSTack to match the COA exam 26 Feb 2017